Welcome to part 2 of Heart of Friendship crochet a-long.

 ♥ Here is how I make popcorns

 ♥ Handy hints on making front and back post stitches.

-Many thanks to the Pippin Crochet Group on Facebook for hosting this cal.
+Many thanks to the CAL – Crochet A Long group on Facebook for hosting this cal.

 We would love to see photos of your progress, please feel free to share in the Pippin group or in my own group Helen’s Hookaholics.